adjust/dev-docs/docs/ios/index.md

 # Get started

-The Adjust iOS SDK enables you to measure attribution, events, and more in your iOS app.
+The Adjust iOS SDK enables you to record attribution, events, and more in your iOS app.
 This guide shows you how to integrate the Adjust SDK with your app.

 ## 1. Add the SDK to your project